SWAN KEEPING TERMS

 Cygnet – A Young Swan from Hatching until One Year Old.

-Downy Cygnet – The Stage before Feathers grow In.
+Downy Cygnets – The Stage before Feathers Grow In.

-Cygnets are covered with a Thick, Soft Down upon Hatching.
+Downy Cygnets are Covered with a Thick, Soft Down upon Hatching.

-Precocial – Young Birds that are relatively mature
+Precocial – Young Birds that are Relatively Mature and Mobile

 Swan Cygnets are Precocial.

-places where Food is available for the Cygnets to Graze on.
+where Food is Available for the Cygnets to Graze on.

 They Chirp and Whistle to keep Track of Each Other.